Assessment and Accreditation

 Measure 3 (Initial & Advanced) Candidates Competency at the Time of Program Completion

-This report contains the pass rates on the EAS and the Certification exams required for NY State Teacher Certification of the Queens College EPP completers.
+This report contains the pass rates on the EAS and the CST certification exams required for NY State Teacher Certification for Queens College EPP program completers.
 The data files were obtained from edReports Results Analyzer.
 If a candidate took an exam more than once only the best attempt is included in the results.
 The data is disaggregated by Licensure Area and academic year of program completion.

 EAS

-In the past 3 academic years completers of an EPP Undergraduate Initial program have had an average 93% pass rate on the EAS exam.
-The completers of Graduate Initial programs had an overall pass rate of 97% for the past 3 academic years.
+In the past 3 academic years completers of an EPP Undergraduate Initial program have had 92% average pass rate on the EAS exam.
+The completers of Graduate Initial programs had an overall pass rate of 96% for the past 3 academic years.

 CST

 The data is disaggregated for Initial and Advanced programs and by licensure area and academic year of completion.
 A completer may be required to take more than one exam, i.e., for Elementary Initial Certification, a candidate is required to take the MS 1-6 Part One Lit/ELA, the MS 1-6 Part Two Math and the MS Part Three Arts & Science exams.
-Overall, the completers of an EPP Undergraduate Initial program had an average 89% pass rate on the CST exam for the past 3 academic years.
-The completers of a Graduate Initial programs have had a 91% pass rate on the CST exams.
-The completers of Graduate Advanced programs had an overall pass rate of 91% for the past 3 academic years.
+The EPP undergraduate initial program completers had a 92% pass rate for the 2022-2023 academic year.
+Graduate initial program completers had a 93% pass rate for the 2022-2023 cycle.
+Graduate advanced program completers had a pass rate of 96%.

-Overall, 89% of Undergraduate Initial Completers and 90% of Graduate Initial completers that took all required exams for certification, passed all required examinations for certification.
+Overall, 89% of Undergraduate Initial Completers and 91% of Graduate Initial completers that took all required exams for certification, passed the required examinations for certification.

 Measure 4 (Initial & Advanced) Ability of Completers to be Hired in Positions for Which They Were Prepared